Elbanby/Redirects-Reporter/README.md

     It is a tab separated results.
 As some urls do have commas, hence a csv is messy looking.

-    N.B: Import the result.txt (any result file), to Excel or any similar software for clear organized looking output.
+    N.B: Import the result.csv (any result file), to Excel or any similar software for clear organized looking output.

 #### Credentials